 Hands-on Learning and Field Studies

 Learning in the field is a key component in our program.
-Your courses will take you on location with field trips to various places in Toronto, across the Ontario and in the work place.
+Your courses will take you on location with field trips to various places in Toronto, across Ontario and in the workplace.

 Field Studies in Physical Geography